- The Ansford Learning Partnership

 - We have a team of TAs who will deliver programmes designed to meet groups of children’s needs.
-Some of the funding for this comes directly from the SEN budget.
+Some of the funding for this comes directly from the SEND budget.

-- We have a selection of resources in school that support a range of SEN and these are updated regularly.
-The SENCo completes an annual audit to highlight any gaps but specific resources will be purchased as and when necessary.
+- We have a selection of resources in school that support a range of SEND; these are updated regularly.
+The SENDCo completes an annual audit to highlight any gaps but specific resources will be purchased as and when necessary.

 How is the decision made about what type and how much support my child will receive?

-- The class teacher alongside the SENCo will discuss the child’s needs and what support would be appropriate.
+- The class teacher alongside the SENDCo will discuss the child’s needs and what support would be appropriate.

 - Different children will require different levels of support in order to bridge the gap to achieve age expected levels.

-- This will be through on-going discussions with parents, class teacher and SENCo and if appropriate, professionals from outside school.
+- This will be through on-going discussions with parents, class teacher and SENDCo and, if appropriate, professionals from outside school.

-- By reviewing children’s Pupil Passports and target planners.
+- By reviewing children’s APDR’s on a regular basis.
 Baseline assessments are completed at the start of any intervention and children are assessed at the end to determine the level of progress made.
-All interventions are closely monitored by the SENCo with the support of the class teacher/teaching assistant.
+All interventions are closely monitored by the SENDCo with the support of the class teacher/teaching assistant.

 - The child is making progress academically against national/age expected levels and the gap is narrowing – they are catching up to their peers or expected age levels.